AlanCowap-OCJA2015/Text-Based-Adventure-Game/README.md

   @noun - Nouns to be used by player for this direction, e.g. “E, EAST”

+  @if - Perform an activity based on the status of a variable of this direction

+  @variable - Set a variable local to this direction

 ##### @location_id

   @description - The description for this location